No Mercy (2002): Storylines

-Another predominant rivalry from the Raw brand was between Rob Van Dam and Ric Flair.
-At Unforgiven, Flair interfered in Van Dam's World Heavyweight Championship match against Triple H. During the match, Triple H tried to attack Van Dam with a sledgehammer but Flair interfered in the match and snatched it from Triple H. Flair turned on Van Dam by hitting him with the sledgehammer and allowed Triple H to win the match.
+Another predominant rivalry from the Raw brand was between Rob Van Dam, and Ric Flair.
+At Unforgiven, Flair interfered in Van Dam's World Heavyweight Championship match against Triple H. During the match, Triple H tried to attack Van Dam with a sledgehammer, but Flair interfered in the match, and snatched it from Triple H. Flair turned on Van Dam by hitting him with the sledgehammer, and allowed Triple H to win the match.
 As a result of the betrayal, Flair turned heel.
-On the September 23 episode of Raw, Triple H and Flair defeated Van Dam and Bubba Ray Dudley in a tag team match.
-After the match, Van Dam attacked Triple H and performed a Diving Legdrop on Triple H through the announce table.
+On the September 23 episode of Raw, Triple H, and Flair defeated Van Dam, and Bubba Ray Dudley in a tag team match.
+After the match, Van Dam attacked Triple H, and performed a Diving Legdrop on Triple H through the announce table.
 On the October 14 episode of Raw, Eric Bischoff announced that Van Dam would wrestle Flair in a match at No Mercy.
 Later that night, Triple H defeated Van Dam in a Canadian lumberjack strap match after Ric Flair nailed Van Dam from behind with the World Heavyweight title belt while the referee was distracted.

-The secondary rivalry from the SmackDown! brand heading into No Mercy was between the team of Kurt Angle and Chris Benoit and the team of Edge and Rey Mysterio to crown the first WWE Tag Team Champions.
+The secondary rivalry from the SmackDown! brand heading into No Mercy was between the team of Kurt Angle, and Chris Benoit, and the team of Edge, and Rey Mysterio to crown the first-ever WWE Tag Team Champions.
 SmackDown!
 General Manager Stephanie McMahon announced that a tag team tournament would take place to determine the new champions for the brand.
 The tournament started on the October 3 episode of SmackDown!, with the quarterfinals.
-Los Guerreros (Eddie Guerrero and Chavo Guerrero Jr.) defeated Mark Henry and Rikishi in the first match and Reverend D-Von and Ron Simmons defeated Billy and Chuck in the second match.
-The other two matches of the quarterfinal round took place on the October 10 episode of SmackDown!, as Angle and Benoit defeated John Cena and Billy Kidman, and Edge and Mysterio defeated Brock Lesnar and Tajiri.
-On the October 17 episode of SmackDown!, the semifinal round took place, where Angle and Benoit defeated Los Guerreros, and Edge and Mysterio defeated D-Von and Simmons.
-This set up the final round match pitting Angle and Benoit against Edge and Mysterio to crown the new champions at No Mercy.
+Los Guerreros (Eddie Guerrero and Chavo Guerrero Jr.) defeated Mark Henry, and Rikishi in the first match, and Reverend D-Von, and Ron Simmons defeated Billy and Chuck in the second match.
+The other two matches of the quarterfinal round took place on the October 10 episode of SmackDown!, as Angle, and Benoit defeated John Cena, and Billy Kidman, in which led to Cena's heel turn after the match, and Edge, and Mysterio defeated Brock Lesnar, and Tajiri.
+On the October 17 episode of SmackDown!, the semifinal round took place, where Angle, and Benoit defeated Los Guerreros, and Edge, and Mysterio defeated D-Von, and Simmons.
+This set up the final round match pitting Angle, and Benoit against Edge, and Mysterio to crown the new champions at No Mercy.